Devanshu78/SmarrtifAi/Readme.md

 # SkillNest – Mini Product Platform Challenge

-SkillNest is a mini course discovery platform built as part of the Web Developer & UI/UX assignment.
+[SkillNest](https://smarrtif-ai.vercel.app/) is a mini course discovery platform built as part of the Web Developer & UI/UX assignment.
 The platform allows users to browse courses, register/login, enroll in courses, and view enrolled courses in their dashboard.
-Admin users can manage courses through a CRUD dashboard.

 ## 🚀 Tech Stack